Infrastructure planning and charges

 Infrastructure charges (Logan Charges Resolution)

 Under Queensland's planning legislation developers may need to contribute to trunk infrastructure networks identified in the Local Government Infrastructure Plan (LGIP).
-To see the charges levied against approved developments in Logan download our Register of infrastructure charges and offsets.

 Infrastructure charges for developments in Logan are calculated in line with the charges resolution that applies at the date the development application is decided.
 You can find more information on current and historic charges resolutions and their dates of effect in our Register of infrastructure charges resolutions (PDF 87.7 KB) and Summary of changes - Logan charges resolution (PDF 27.5 KB).